NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_ccall_pycall.md

-In the previous slide `A` and `b` are created by Julia while `x` is created by Python but we are using them interchangeably.
+In the previous slide `A` and `b` are created by Julia while `x` is created by Python, but we are using them interchangeably.
 We can do this because PyCall handles most type conversions automatically.

 ```julia